 Effective care coordination and awareness among quality and risk management are an integral part of reducing risk, improving patient satisfaction, and preventing incidents from occurring in the future.
 (5)

-After a patient safety event is reported, quality along with the nurse supervisor is responsible for following-up on the event.
+After a reported incident, quality along with the nurse supervisor is responsible for following up on the event.
 After all follow-up actions take place, risk management usually performs an assessment to rate the impact and level of risk to the organization and patient.

 Technology-based incident reporting systems help streamline care communication between team members by providing a centralized channel for collaboration and information sharing.
 By bringing together patient safety, quality, and risk management data, supervisors are able to quickly identify errors and learn how they are related from a systemic perspective, helping organizations move towards proactive prevention.
 (6)

-After implementing a patient safety solution that allowed team collaboration, St. Francis Memorial Hospital was able to improve their fall rate in two years, from 7.31 per 1,000 patient days to 1.41 per 1,000 patient days.
+After implementing an incident reporting software that allowed team collaboration, St. Francis Memorial Hospital was able to improve their fall rate in two years, from 7.31 per 1,000 patient days to 1.41 per 1,000 patient days.
 (7)

 Implementing a risk management solution can strengthen collaboration between risk and quality teams for safer patient care.
-With Performance Health Partner’s Solutions, healthcare organizations can use real-time reporting and analytics to prevent harmful safety events, while driving patient safety improvements.
-To learn more, visit https://www.performancehealthus.com/patient-safety or request a demo here.
+With Performance Health Partner’s Incident Reporting Software, healthcare organizations can use real-time reporting and analytics to prevent harmful safety events, while driving patient safety improvements.